Sharkgrammer/Lightweight-GitHub-Stats/README.md

 Settings.py contains all the settings used by the program.
 Want to only display your username and stars?
 Set most of the variables to false.
 Wish to change the text size and spacing?
 Its in there.

 It's fiddly and takes some trial and error but it works.
+Of course you could always modify image.py as that is where the image itself is created.

 # Themes
 Stats has a number of themes (and you can extend this) that you can display your stats with.
 Change them with the IMAGE_THEME setting in settings.py.